ga4gh/pedigree/docs/source/pedigree-model.rst

 Overview
 ========

-To support the interoperability of family health history data within and between existing standards (such as HL7 FHIR and Phenopackets), the GA4GH Clinical and PhenoTips Data Capture Workstream developed the Pedigree Conceptual Model.
+To support the interoperability of family health history data within and between existing standards (such as HL7 FHIR and Phenopackets), the GA4GH Clinical and Phenotypic Data Capture Workstream developed the Pedigree Conceptual Model.

 The Pedigree Conceptual Model defines core concepts and their properties, and is based on `A Recommendation for The Common Data Set for Family Health History <https://docs.google.com/document/d/1GQRd5jeZeB5qhHclLZxDe6kPD173bXWGYlTsmCbTeuI/edit>`_.